ryguy2k4/studytime/README.md

 # studytime

 ## Overview
 When I first started college, I needed to find a way to organize my time; I needed some sort of planner.
-I discovered an app that I liked called
+I discovered an app called
 [Structured](https://structured.app/).
-It had a feature called the inbox to list task that needed to be done, and also a timeline where you could assign the tasks and time-block your day.
+It has an inbox to list tasks that need to be done, and also a timeline where you can time-block your day.
 I made use of both of these features to organize my time.
 After my freshman year, I had learned quite a lot about doing data science in python.
 Since I had recorded literally all the time I spent on schoolwork into structured, I had a good source of data available to me.
-There was no way to export data, so I manually went through and copied the data into a csv file.
 Then I used python to make some visualizations with pandas, matplotlib, and seaborn.

-Eventually, I realized structured had added functions to be used in Apple's Shortcuts app, and I took advantage of them to export all the data for me automatically.

 ## Repository Structure
 * `notebooks`: contains scratch work for data exploration and visualization